 The Dulcie Schwartz feline-filled mystery series features a graduate student doing her dissertation on the Gothic literature of the 1790s, with the help of the ghost of her late, great cat, Mr. Grey.
 Books in order, by original Severn House publication date: Shades of Grey (2009), Grey Matters (2010), Grey Zone (2011), Grey Expectations (2012), True Grey (2012), Grey Dawn (2013), Grey Howl (2014), Stages of Grey (2014), Code Grey (2015), and Into the Grey (2016).
 Click on the covers below for excerpts and additional information.

-The Pru Marlowe pet noir series features an animal behaviorist who can hear what animals are thinking, most notably her irascible tabby Wallis.
+The Pru Marlowe pet noir series features a hard-living animal behaviorist who can hear what animals are thinking, most notably her snarky tabby Wallis.
 Books in order, by original Poisoned Pen Press publication date: Dogs Don’t Lie (2011), Cats Can’t Shoot (2012), Parrots Prove Deadly (2013), Panthers Play for Keeps (2014), Kittens Can Kill (2015), and When Bunnies Go Bad (2016).
 Click on the covers below for excerpts and additional information.

 The nonfiction books run the gamut of mental health, family, and feline issues.
 These are Mad House: Growing Up in the Shadow of Mentally Ill Siblings (St. Martin’s Press, 1997), Fatherless Women: How We Change After We Lose Our Dads (Wiley, 2001), The Feline Mystique: On the Mysterious Connection Between Women and Cats (St. Martin’s, 2002).